 Remuneration is paid to the company's auditor in accordance with a special agreement on this matter in accordance with a resolution at the Annual General Meeting.
 For a specification of audit fees and fees for other assignments, see Note 8.
-In 2016, the Audit Committee adopted
+Ratos's policy for the purchase of non-audit-related services, which took effect on 1 January 2017, is continuously monitored by the Audit Committee, which also evaluates the content of both auditing and consulting services.